 The compact, multi-purpose Dimplex is another value-for-money bathroom wall heater to consider.

-This particular model, a 17-inch, 8-pound THW Series fan-forced heater, provides instant heat at 48 CFM and ideal for spaces up to 200 square feet.
+This particular model, a 17-inch, 8-pound THW Series fan-forced heater, provides instant heat at 48 CFM and is ideal for spaces up to 200 square feet.
 The 240-volt heater installs on the wall, either vertically or horizontally.
 Since it’s only three inches thick, it can be recessed into a wall cavity or surface mounted.

 The unit features a nickel-chromium element wholly enclosed within a steel element sheath and spiral steel fins.
 Additional features of the heater include a fully-louvered grille, automatic reset thermal cutout for maximum safety, and overheating protection shut-off.
 A thermostat is needed but must be purchased separately.